 When blanking features are used and when the blanked area is not completely filled by the workpiece or part, or by mechanical guarding, the minimum object sensitivity can be calculated as:

-Object sensitivity = size of the blanked area plus minimum object sensitivity without blanking.
+Min Object Sensitivity (S) = Size of the blanked area plus minimum object sensitivity without blanking.

 Once this value is found, then determine Dpf.